pedrobme/deslocamento-frontend/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to acess the applcaition.
+Open [http://localhost:3000](http://localhost:3000) with your browser to acess the application.

 Also, the external deploy is available at: [https://deslocamento-frontend-phs.vercel.app/](https://deslocamento-frontend-phs.vercel.app/)